 - Porcupines do not normally quill intruders without advanced notice.
 Porcupines will communicate when they are feeling threatened by vocalizing, displaying their quills and clattering their teeth.
 Be cautious if you see these signs, and back away slowly, as they mean a quilling may be imminent.

-How can porcupines be a nuisance to people?
+How porcupines can be a nuisance

 - Porcupines can cause significant damage to personal and public property by feeding on trees.